sereyatiampati/Toy-Problem/README.md

 ## Requirements and Installations
 Install node and clone this repository to your local machine.
 Open Visual Studio Code and run terminal on VS Code to run the each individual challenge.

 Copyright © 2022 [sereyatiampati](https://github.com/sereyatiampati) All rights reserved.
+See the LICENSE file for more info.